Postgraduate Pathway in Computer Science

 January and May

 In all Brunel University London postgraduate Computing degrees, students develop a range of skills valued by employers such as communication, critical thinking, analysis, research and project management skills.
 Each programme has a strong contemporary feel and relates theory and concepts to the practical issues facing employers and employees in the 21st Century.
 Successful completion of the postgraduate degree can lead to career opportunities in IT, computing, social networking and project management.
-In this Pre Masters you will take the following four core modules.
-If you also choose the work placement option you will take an additional module:
+In this Pre Masters you will take the following four core modules:

 Interactive Learning Skills and Communication